mdn/content/files/en-us/web/javascript/a_re-introduction_to_javascript/index.md

 - HashMaps in Java.
 - Associative arrays in PHP.

 The fact that this data structure is so widely used is a testament to its versatility.
-Since everything (but core types) in JavaScript is an object, any JavaScript program naturally involves a great deal of hash table lookups.
+Since everything (except for core types) in JavaScript is an object, any JavaScript program naturally involves plenty of hash table lookups.
 It's a good thing they're so fast!

 The "name" part is a JavaScript string, while the value can be any JavaScript value — including more objects.
 This allows you to build data structures of arbitrary complexity.